 Traveling from Schiphol to Amsterdam Centraal station by train and then continuing by tram or bus is often the simplest way to get to Amsterdam.
 However, for travelers heading to hotels and destinations to the south of the central canal circle, it may often be faster to travel by train from Schiphol Airport to Amsterdam Zuid (South) station or Amsterdam RAI and then continue from here by tram, bus, or metro.

 Trains from Schiphol Airport to Amsterdam Zuid can be as frequent as ten per hour.
 Traveling time is usually less than 8 minutes to Amsterdam Zuid and 11 minutes to Amsterdam RAI, which is one stop further.
-The fare is only €2.80 (€4.80 First Class).
+The fare is only €3.30 (€5.70 First Class) plus €1 for the single-use ticket.

 From Amsterdam Zuid, tram 5 provides an easy connection to Museumplein, Leidseplein and eventually Centraal Station.
-From Amsetrdam RAI, tram 4 connects to Amsterdam Centraal via the left bank of the Amstel River.
+From Amsterdam RAI, tram 4 connects to Amsterdam Centraal via the left bank of the Amstel River.
 Both Amsterdam Zuid and RAI are connected to the Metro system.

 By Airport Express Bus 397 from Schiphol Airport to Amsterdam

 Connexxion bus 397 connects Schiphol with Amsterdam Elandsgracht around five times per hour (less frequently as bus N97 at night).
-The bus stops amongst others at Museumplein, Hobbemastraat (Rijksmuseum) and Leidseplein.
+The bus stops amongst others at Museumplein, Hobbemastraat (Rijksmuseum), and Leidseplein.
 Bus 397 stops several times at Schiphol – Airport / Plaza is the stop for the terminal building.

 Schiphol Airport Transfer Shuttle Van Services